IzK-ArcOS/ArcOS-API-Rewritten/readme.md

 $ git clone https://github.com/IzK-ArcOS/ArcOS-API-Rewritten  # Clone repository
 $ cd ArcOS-API-Rewritten/

-$ python -m venv venv  # Create virtual enviroment for ArcAPI
+$ py -m venv venv  # Create virtual enviroment for ArcAPI

 # Activate virtual enviroment (you will need to do this each time when launching ArcAPI)
 # If on *nix: